playmoweb/store2realm/README.md

+This branch is not stable yet.
+It will be stabilized and merged into master soon.

 ## About

 Store2Realm simplify the synchronization between a store (eg: a distant API) with a local Realm datastore on android.